saud-aslam/Java-Applications/README.md

 <p><strong>JavaGrep:</strong>  is an interface where abstraction of method used in JavaGrepApp is provided.<br>
 <strong>JavaGrepApp:</strong>  In this class, main method is called in which the arguments are intially set into JavaGrepImp's object and then the method <strong>process</strong> is called.
 This method then calls other method such as listFiles, readLines, containsPattern and writeToFile.
 The pseudocode is as follows:</p>
 <ul>
-<li>Walk through all folders of the input directory and add them to List</li>
+<li>Walk through all folders of the input directory and search for file path and if found sub directory, invoke listFiles recursively, until pure file path found, and add them to List.</li>
-<li>item If it is a directory open the directory and add all the files in a files list</li>
+<li>Scan all lines in a file and output it as a list of string.</li>
-<li>read all lines of a file to a list</li>
+<li>Compare all text in list of String to regex.</li>
-<li>compare regex with stored lines store matched lines in a list and write in a file</li>
+ <li>Output matched string to an output file.</li>
 </ul>
 <h2 id="enhancement-and-issues">Enhancement and Issues</h2>
 <ol>